Back to Blog

 Difference Between a Heat Pump & Furnace

 Did your heating system go out last winter?
 With cold weather swiftly approaching, it’s time to decide: heat pump or furnace?
-You may not understand the differences between these two home heating systems, but once you thoroughly explore each one, you should be able to determine which one is the best choice for your home.
+You may not understand the differences between these two home heating systems.

 Heat Pump vs. Furnace: Heat Production